-Principals, vice principals, regular education and special education teachers, educational assistants, early childhood educators, and support staff provide instructional programs and services to students.
-As well, secretaries and custodians are involved in supporting students.

-On occasion, aggressive behaviour may be directed toward staff members posing a risk to the safety of staff.

-All reasonable precautions will be taken to ensure the safety of staff for anticipated and unanticipated acts that result in physical or emotional injury to staff due to the behaviour of students.

-There is a commitment to working with staff and students to plan proactively to minimize occurrences of injury and to respond effectively when unsafe situations arise.
+- 2.1.
+Administrator(s), regular education and special education teachers, educational assistants, early childhood educators, and support employees provide instructional programs and services to students.
+As well, secretaries and custodians are involved in supporting students. - 2.2.
+On occasion, aggressive behaviour may be directed toward employees posing a risk to the safety of employees. - 2.3.
+All reasonable precautions will be taken to ensure the safety of employees for anticipated and unanticipated acts that result in physical or emotional injury to employees due to the behaviour of students.
+There is a commitment to working with employees and students to plan proactively to minimize occurrences of injury and to respond effectively when unsafe situations arise.

-Authority

-Under the Occupational Health and Safety Act, and applicable regulations, The Board is required to take every precaution reasonable for the protection of a worker.
-Under Regulation 857, the principal and vice principal are supervisors and are therefore responsible for taking reasonable precautions when dealing with students in our schools.

-Also, under the Education Act, Part 13, Behaviour, Discipline, and Safety, the principal has a duty to ensure that a student's behaviour does not affect the safety of staff, students, and others.
-In exercising this duty, the principal or Vice Principal may exclude a student from attending school pending a review of safety precautions as indicated in Exclusion of Students Policy (SO-32).

-The Board's Code of Conduct Policy (SO-12) outlines the expectations for ensuring a safe environment, student behaviour expectations, and consequences for failure to meet these expectations.

-3.0 Guiding Principle
+3.0 Authority